Welcome to my little home in the ether!

 For those of you looking for more nuts and bolts, I hold a BA in Communications.
 (I am also working toward CPT certification.)

 What do I write about?

 For the past decade or so, I have been writing on topics centering on parenting, Autism Spectrum/Asperger’s, and general family life, and have been published in various magazines, on the web, and, of course, my book, Asperger’s in Pink.
 As time moves on, so have I and I have moved into covering other subjects.
-My YouTube channel, originally created as a personal hobby, has grown tremendously in a very short amount of time and covers a necessary yet uncomfortable topic (leaving fundamental Evangelical Christianity) and how I have (and have been healing from) Religious Trauma Syndrome.
-It’s not for everyone, and what works for me nowadays, reigniting my love of and connection with nature, takes off the beaten path more times than not.
+Reigniting my love of and connection with nature, takes me off the beaten path more times than not.
 In other words, there is more to me than writing on autism; I love rocks and stars, too.